CBET Token Trading Up 0% Over Last Week (CBET)

-CBET Token (CBET) traded flat against the US dollar during the 24-hour period ending at 10:00 AM ET on September 23rd.
-One CBET Token token can currently be purchased for about $0.0000 or 0.00000000 BTC on major exchanges.
-CBET Token has a market cap of $87.77 million and $0.76 worth of CBET Token was traded on exchanges in the last day.
-During the last seven days, CBET Token has traded 0% higher against the US dollar.
+CBET Token (CBET) traded flat against the dollar during the 1 day period ending at 8:00 AM ET on September 29th.
+CBET Token has a total market cap of $87.77 million and approximately $0.76 worth of CBET Token was traded on exchanges in the last day.
+Over the last seven days, CBET Token has traded 0% higher against the dollar.
+One CBET Token token can now be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.